SWOT analysis: Examples and templates

 While you won’t be able to control an external environment, you can control how your organization reacts to it.

-Tip 3: Hold a brainstorming session
+Step 3: Hold a brainstorming session

 Brainstorming new and innovative ideas can help to spur creativity and inspire action.
-To host a high impact brainstorming session, you’ll want to:
+To host a high-impact brainstorming session, you’ll want to:

 • Invite team members from various departments.
 That way, ideas from each part of the company are represented.